eSIM Cards in China: Internet Option for Foreign Tourists

 Topping Up

 If you need more data, check if your provider allows top-ups or if you need to purchase a new plan.
-This is usually done via their website/app.
+Some providers allow top-ups in their app; confirm this before departure and save the support page offline.

 VI. eSIM vs. Local Physical SIM vs. Pocket Wi-Fi in China: A Quick Comparison